8 immunity boosting foods

 Winter poses a few risk factors for nutrient deficiencies which can easily be avoided with the right knowledge, diet and supplements.
 Infections usually only occur in individuals who do not provide their body with what it needs, so winter is a common time to take immune-boosting supplements.

 Vitamin D is the most common vitamin deficiency during winter.
 The body requires direct sunlight on the skin to synthesise Vitamin D. The limited and weak sunlight in the winter makes this very hard on the body, and as a result, sub-optimal levels and deficiency can occur.
 Some people are lucky and they can store Vitamin D made in the summer, which will see them through some of the winter, however, most individuals have a limited ability to store Vitamin D, making a Vitamin D supplement during the winter essential.
-Discover the signs to look out for and how to tell if you're deficient in Vitamin D.
+Discover the signs to look out for in 'How to tell if you're deficient in Vitamin D'.

-Plant-based food sources of Vitamin D are very limited - the only real source is mushrooms, however, the level of Vitamin D in mushrooms is not enough to provide your only source of Vitamin D.
+Plant-based food sources of Vitamin D are very limited - the only real source is mushrooms, however, the level of Vitamin D in mushrooms is not enough to be your only source of Vitamin D.

 Vitamin D regulates the immune system and inflammatory response in the body.
 The immune cells require Vitamin D for their function and regulation, so a deficiency in Vitamin D can leave you vulnerable to infections.

-Vitamin D is found in large quantities in a patch of tissue called the GALT, which is also where certain immune cells are housed.
+Vitamin D is found in large quantities in a patch of tissue called the 'GALT', which is also where certain immune cells are housed.
 Taking a Vitamin D supplement is recommended in the autumn and winter months when the level in your body starts to drop.
 2500 IU of Vitamin D3 is an excellent maintenance dose for the winter months and will prevent a drop in Vitamin D levels and help to preserve the function of the immune system.

-Learn more why Vitamin D is so important.
+Learn more 'Why Vitamin D is so important'.